tin-cat/momentum-ranking-algorithm/doc/momentum_ranking_algorithm.md

 keep growing linearly as the database keeps growing.

-To attain a near-realtime performant and optimal rank calculation that scales properly as the number of items increases, a solution is presented that recalculates rank more often for items that received a momentum-changing `event` recently.
+To attain a near-realtime performant and optimal rank calculation that scales better as the number of items increases, a solution is presented that recalculates rank more often for items that received a momentum-changing `event` recently.

 Instead of considering a fixed `rank age threshold`, this threshold is